-431. Social Psychology (5).
-Theories and research in social behavior.
+- 531. Social Psychology (5).

+- Theories and research in social behavior.

+- 533. Personality (5).
+Pr., Jr. Standing and PG 322 or Departmental Approval.

-- 433. Personality (5).
-Pr., Jr. Standing and PG 322 or departmental approval.
-Types of abnormal behavior and their social and biological origins. - 440.
+Types of abnormal behavior and their social and biological origins. - 535.
+Behavior Pathology (5).
+Pr., Junior Standing and PG 322 or Departmental Approval.
+Types of abnormal behavior and their social and biological origins. - 540.
 Physiological Psychology (5).
-Pr., Jr. Standing and 20 hrs. of biological sciences, or departmental approval. - 445.
+Pr., Jr. Standing and 20 hrs. of biological sciences, or Departmental Approval. - 545.
 Animal Behavior (5).
-Pr., Jr. Standing and 20 hrs. of biological sciences, or departmental approval.
+Pr., Jr. Standing and 20 hrs. of biological sciences, or Departmental Approval.
 (Same as BI 445).

-Analysis of unlearned and learned animal behavior and its evolutionary development, integrating the contributions of ethological and behavioristic research.

-- 449. Behavior Modification I (5).The applications of the principles of learning to problems of individual behavior - 450.
+Analysis of unlearned and learned animal behavior and its evolutionary development, integrating the contributions of ethological and behavioristic research. - 549.
+Behavior Modification I (5).
+The applications of the principles of learning to problems of individual behavior. - 550.
 Learning (5).
-Pr., Jr. Standing and PG 320 or departmental approval.
-Theories of learning and their logical and empirical foundations. - 451.
+Pr., Jr. Standing and PG 320 or Departmental Approval.
+Theories of learning and their logical and empirical foundations. - 551.
 Behavior Modification (5).
-Pr., Jr. Standing and PG 349 or instructor's approval.
-Elementary techniques. - 452.
+Pr., Jr. Standing and PG 349 or Instructor's Approval.
+Elementary techniques. - 552.
 Behavior Modification (5).
-Pr., Jr. Standing and PG 451 or instructor's approval.
-Intermediate techniques. - 453.
+Pr., Jr. Standing and PG 551 or Instructor's Approval.
+Intermediate techniques. - 553.
 Behavior Modification (5).
-Pr., Jr. Standing and PG 452 or instructor's approval.
-Advanced techniques. - 461.
+Pr., Jr. Standing and PG 552 or Instructor's Approval.
+Advanced techniques. - 561.
 Industrial Psychology (5).
 Pr., Jr. Standing.
-The uses of psychology in business and industry. - 462.
+The uses of psychology in business and industry. - 562.
 Training and Supervision of Industrial Personnel (5).
 Pr., Jr. Standing.
-Application of the principles of learning to the training of factory, office and sales employees. - 670.
-Individual Testing (6).
-Lec.
-2, Lab.
-10, Pr.
-PG 415 and Departmental Approval.
-Supervised practice in the administration and interpretation of individual intelligence tests.
+Application of the principles of learning to the training of factory, office and sales employees. - 564.
+Recruiting, Selecting and Evaluating Personnel (5).
+Pr., PG 561.
+Application of psychological principles to recruiting, selecting and evaluating personnel. - 565.
+Leadership Psychology (5).
+Pr., PG 561.
+Analysis of supervisory and executive behavior. - 566.
+Engineering Psychology (5).
+Pr., PG 561.
+Applications of psychological principles to the man-machine interface.